ajgorhoe/IGLib.workspace.base.igsolutions/temp/0readme_igsolurions_temp.txt

 The only solution that remained used during refactoring is ../ShellDevAll.sln
+This solution contains a larger subser of projects that are currently used.

-Reduced solutions will be derived from that one when refacttoring is finished (or maybe not) and will neot be derived from the old versions contained in this directory (which may be difficult because of changes in directory structure).
+Reduced solutions may be derived from that one when refactoring is finished (or maybe not) and will probably not be derived from the old versions contained in this directory (which may be difficult because of changes in directory structure).

-When not needed anz more, these old copies should be removed.
+When not needed any more, these old copies should be removed.